-Mike Cooper has roughly a decade of experience in imaginary journalism, depending on where you set the bar.
+M. Dean Cooper has roughly two decades of experience in imaginary journalism, depending on where you set the bar.
 He founded the Unofficial New Jedi Order Homepage in 1999 (just shy of his seventeenth birthday), which he ran until 2002, when he and the site were brought under the wing of TheForce.net’s Books and Comics departments.
-He continued at TFN until 2007, doing regular news posting and book reviews as well as founding the EU Roundtable feature in 2004.
-Since 2007 he has remained something of an armchair journalist, producing the occasional interview or research paper whenever something has caught his interest (some of which can now be found here under the A long time ago tag), and in 2013 he founded Eleven-ThirtyEight to bring those varied pursuits back under one roof.
+He continued at TFN until 2007, doing regular news posting and book reviews as well as developing the EU Roundtable feature in 2004.
+After 2007 he remained something of an armchair journalist, producing the occasional interview or research paper whenever something caught his interest (some of which can now be found here under the A long time ago tag), and in 2013 he founded Eleven-ThirtyEight to bring those varied pursuits back under one roof.

-When not trawling Google Images for halfway-decent novel covers, Mike is a part-time videographer and facilities manager for the Space Upstairs, a performance venue in Pittsburgh, PA, and a full-time facilities manager (totally different kinda thing) for a small Pittsburgh law firm.
-He also maintains an intermittent political blog entitled Why I Enjoy Paying Taxes.
+When not trawling Google Images for screencaps and book covers, Cooper is a part-time videographer and resident artist at the Space Upstairs, a performance venue in Pittsburgh, PA, and a full-time operations technician at a small Pittsburgh law firm.
+His personal writing can be found here, and highlights of his videography work can be found here.

 Ben Crofts is a philosophy and politics graduate who has been working in business support for regional government in London for over a decade.
 With wide-ranging interests in fantasy and SF and philosophy, politics and history, his interest in Star Wars is invariably filtered through a wide angle lens that factors these aspects in too.
 He is a regular contributor to the TheForce.net Jedi Council forums as Jedi Ben and at Millarworld as Ben the Obiwomble, although sometimes active at the latter in the persona of the Dealer, running Dealer Incorporated.
 Despite being a highly experienced administrator, he doesn’t own any capes and is happily married.

 Jay Shah, who serves as ETE’s young adult and middle grade book correspondent, has been a Star Wars fan since he was very young.
 For many of his friends, he is the person that comes to mind whenever a new Star Wars news item is reported and he is the person they ask for commentary.
 His online presence centers around the Jedi Council Forums of TheForce.net, where he has been registered since 2000 and is the most prolific poster on that board.
 Known by the moniker GrandAdmiralJello, he combines an appreciation for history, art, politics, and culture with an almost unswerving dedication to the Galactic Emperor that often confuses many people.
 He is quite happy to provide grandiose propaganda that nobody should quite take seriously, not just because it’s fun but because it serves as a reminder that in fiction, as in real life, history is not a precise science and sifting bias and opinion from fact is a valuable skill.
 In addition to writing book analyses, he enjoys writing about history, politics, worldbuilding, and characterization.
 He writes his ETE articles in the royal plural for some reason, but will lapse out of it into regular first person to emphasize when something is personally important.